internetErik/TeachProgramming/README.md

 The following stages are intended to be repeated multiple times, and require the guidance of someone who is already familiar with the technology you are trying to learn.
 Therefore, this document is for those who want to teach as much (if not more) than those who want to learn.
 Both teacher and student should be familiar with this document so that all parties understand the process involved.

-# Environment Setup

-This sucks.
-Fortunately it isn’t so hard with Javascript, since you already have a browser.
+# Work for the Teacher

-# Analysis of Technology
+## Analysis of Technology

 This will require some homework for the teacher.
 The idea is to evaluate the technologies you will be teaching so you can fit the different components to the following sections.

 I'm going to talk about this more in depth in the section titles Programming Ontology

-# Analysis of the Student
+## Analysis of the Student

 Discover how much the student already know?

+# Work for the Student

+## Environment Setup

+This sucks.
+Fortunately it isn’t so hard with Javascript, since you already have a browser.

-# Vocabulary Study
+## Vocabulary Study

 Suggest that the student learning vocabulary involved in the technologies they want to learn.
 Reading articles, watching tutorials and looking at questions/answers (on stackoverflow), even with little comprehension can help provide a realistic view of ignorance on a subject, and help with encountering new terms.